tripnaught/adv-java/README.md

 ## Goals for This Course
 - Learn about computer-science-ish topics like data structures, abstract data types, and searching algorithms
 - Get more familiar with GitHub, and other industry-standard programming tools.
-- Create as much _human-written_ code as possible
+- Pass the class
-- Pass
+- Try to keep sentences capitalized (impossible)

 ## In-Class Java Coding Warm-Up File
 TBD